-Moab is the kind of place that works just as well for a quick weekend as it does for a full week.
+Moab is the kind of place that works just as well for a quick weekend—and this weekend in Moab itinerary makes it easy.
 With two national parks, a state park, and a lively downtown, you can pack in a lot of adventure without feeling rushed.
 Here’s how to spend a weekend in Moab and hit the highlights.

 Lunch: On the way down from Salt Lake City, stop at Vessel Kitchen for hearty bowls.
 My Andrelipe Bowl was loaded with chicken, cilantro lime slaw, mango salsa, avocado, cotija cheese, and Peruvian green sauce.
 Spicy, but delicious.